Because of the nature of their jobs, CMV drivers frequently suffer from other conditions, including back pain and hemorrhoids.

 - Basic Disaster Supplies Kit

-- Vehicle Emergency Supply Checklist
+- Build a Vehicle Emergency Supply Kit

 - Department of Healthy and Human Services, Administration on Aging, Emergency Preparedness and Response

 - National Institutes of Health, Senior Health, Safe Use of Medicines for Older Adults

 - U.S. Fire Administration, Federal Management Agency, Tips for Protecting Your Home from Fire

 MedlinePlus is the National Institutes of Health’s website for patients and their families and friends.
 Produced by the National Library of Medicine, it brings you information about diseases, conditions, and wellness issues in language you can understand.
 MedlinePlus offers reliable, up-to-date health information, anytime, anywhere, for free.

 You can use MedlinePlus to learn about the latest treatments, look up information on a drug or supplement, find out the meanings of words, or view medical videos or illustrations.
 You can also get links to the latest medical research on your topic or find out about clinical trials on a disease or condition.